TIP 1: Treat Your Auction Like a Business

 The Customer Experience

 Finally, all business owners know that the customer experience matters.
 Your guests are your customers.
-The customer experience starts from moment they get invited, until the moment the get in the car to leave, and every touch point between..
-It is critically important that your checkin and registration, event layout, auction layout, event schedule and checkout are all carefully planned to optimize the guest experience.
+The customer experience starts from the moment they get invited, until the moment they get in the car to leave, and every touchpoint between.
+It is critically important that your check-in and registration, event layout, auction layout, event schedule and checkout are all carefully planned to optimize the guest experience.
 We have a lot to share here and a ton of materials that we give to our customers to help them with this.
-In fact, we plan to deep dive on the setup of your auction area in the next tip.
+In fact, we plan to deep dive into the setup of your auction area in the next tip.
 So stay tuned!

 Meanwhile, if you just can’t wait to get your hands on all of these great tips, you can download our Auction Tips eBook now.